Impact of time-retarded noise on dynamical decoupling schemes for qubits: Introduction

+Two questions thus arise: A major one, namely: (Q1) What is the performance of DD schemes beyond the short-time assumption for various noise sources?, and the implicit subquestion: (Q2) What is the impact of initial correlations between qubits and environments?
+In this paper we provide such an analysis that is expected to give insight for current noisy intermediate-scale quantum (NISQ) devices.
+While we specifically refer to superconducting platforms, conceptually, our methodology and the findings apply to other qubit modalities as well.

-For this purpose, we employ a rigorous treatment that does not suffer from any assumption about weak coupling and timescale separation (Born-Markov approximation).
-More specifically and consistent with previous studies for gate performance~\cite{NakamuraARXIV2024}, we provide predictions for performances of Ramsey experiments without pulses, of HE sequences, and of DD schemes.
-To focus on the impact of quantum noise, we restrict ourselves to one of the simplest sequences, that is, the Carr--Purcell--Meiboom--Gill (CPMG) sequence~\cite{CarrPurcellPhysRev1954,MeiboomGillRST1958} with impulsive pulses (bang-bang control) for the pure dephasing case.
+For this purpose, we employ a treatment that does not suffer from any assumption about weak coupling and timescale separation (Born--Markov approximation).
+More specifically and consistent with previous studies for gate performances~\cite{NakamuraPRR2024}, we provide predictions for performances of Ramsey experiments without pulses, of HE sequences, and of DD schemes.
+To focus on the impact of quantum noise, we restrict ourselves to one of the simplest sequences, that is, the Carr--Purcell--Meiboom--Gill (CPMG) sequence~\cite{CarrPurcellPhysRev1954,MeiboomGillRST1958} with impulsive pulses (bang-bang control, $t_p = 0$) for the pure dephasing case.
+Effects originating from the finite width of the pulses $t_p \neq 0$ might play an important role when the pulse duration is comparable to the idle time but will be disregarded in this study, i.e., we assume $t_p\ll \Delta t\simeq \tau_c$.
 For these schemes, a broad class of thermal reservoirs relevant for superconducting qubits ranging from reservoirs with Ohmic to those with deep sub-Ohmic characteristics is adopted.
 For DD protocols, parameters such as the idle times between two consecutive pulses are tuned over a wide interval from being much shorter to being much longer compared to qubit timescales, in order to guide control schemes for practical NISQ devices.
 To better understand the global characteristics of the DD performance, which is defined by the coherence time, we also look into details of the local dynamics of the qubit system.